-19.1.
-The amount of a member's straight life pension, payable upon retirement as provided in this Article, shall, be the greater of the sum of subsections (a), (b), and (c), or the amount set forth in (d)(I) or (d)(ii):

-- (a) 2.0 percent of the member's final average compensation multiplied by the sum of the member's credited service, subject to a maximum of 32.5 years, plus the member's unused sick leave credited service; and - (b) 1.0 percent of the member's final average compensation multiplied by the portion, if any, of the member's credited service which is in excess of 32.5 years, subject to a maximum of 3 years; and - (c) 0.5 percent of the member's final average compensation multiplied by the portion, if any, of the member's credited service which is in excess of 35.5 years; - (d) (I) or \$500.00 per month if member has 15 or more years of credited service, or - (ii) \$250.00 per month if member has less than 15 years of credited service. - (e) Unused sick leave shall not be included as credited service for computation of years of service under foregoing subsections 19.1(b), 19.1(c), and 19.1(d).
+- 19.1.
+The amount of a member's straight life pension, payable upon retirement as provided in this Article, shall be calculated as follows: - (a) A Tier 1 Member's straight life pension, payable upon retirement as provided in this article, shall be the greater of the sum of subsections (i), (ii), and (iii) below, or the amount set forth in subsection (iv)(1) or (iv)(2) below. - (i) 2.0 percent of the member's final average compensation multiplied by the sum of the member's credited service, subject to a maximum of 32.5 years, plus the member's unused sick leave credited service; and - (ii) 1.0 percent of the member's final average compensation multiplied by the portion, if any, of the member's credited service which is in excess of 32.5 years, subject to a maximum of 3 years; and - (iii) 0.5 percent of the member's final average compensation multiplied by the portion, if any, of the member's credited service which is in excess of 35.5 years; - (iv) (1) or \$500.00 per month if member has 15 or more years of credited service, or - (2) \$250.00 per month if member has less than 15 years of credited service. - (v) Unused sick leave shall not be included as credited service for computation of years of service under foregoing subsections 19.1(a)(ii), 19.1(a) (iii), 19.1(a)(iv), and Tier 2 Members shall have the portion of their straight life pension attributable to unused sick leave credited service calculated in accordance with subsection 19.1(a)(i) above. - (b) A Tier 2 Member's straight life pension, payable upon retirement as provided in this Article, shall be calculated as provided in subsections (i), (ii), (iii) and (iv) below, but without including unused sick leave credited service in the calculation: